intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/README.md

 | faceanimation  | /v1/face_animation                    |
 | finetune       | /v1/finetune                          |

-Modify the `tasks_list` parameter in the YAML configuration file to use different RESTful APIs.
+Modify the `tasks_list` parameter in the YAML configuration file to seamlessly leverage different RESTful APIs as per your project needs.